Klipper3d/klipper/docs/Bootloaders.md

 common for each bootloader to require a different set of steps to flash an application.

-If one can flash a bootloader to a micro-controller than one can generally also use that mechanism to flash an application, but care should be taken when doing this as one may inadvertently remove the bootloader.
+If one can flash a bootloader to a micro-controller then one can generally also use that mechanism to flash an application, but care should be taken when doing this as one may inadvertently remove the bootloader.
 In contrast, a bootloader will generally only permit a